 - Protect, preserve and maintain riverine corridors.

-- Provide safety for users through visible patrolling, wider paths and viewing platforms.
+- Provide safety for users through visible patrolling, wider paths, viewing platforms and analytic cameras.

 - Provide protection to the urban edge from crime and fire.

-- Maintain several wide paths suitable for fire access and horse riders.
+- Maintain several wide paths suitable for emergency vehicle access and horse riders.

 - Retain and maintain existing perimeter path for joggers and other users.